 For this Hazy Eye Music Media “Photo Flashback” post we’ll be taking a trip down memory lane with Ty Segall & White Fence.
 As a rule, I never miss an opportunity to catch a performance by the prolific garage rocker and rock & roll slave, Ty Segall.
 On this go around he paid a visit to Ottobar in Baltimore, MD on February 25, 2019 with fellow indie rocker and American singer-songwriter Tim Presley (aka White Fence).
 The venue wreaked of beer and stale cigarette smoke for this gig (I mean more so than usual).
 The band were drinking beer, the crew were drinking, and a large majority of the crowd were joining along.
+Continue reading below for full concert review.
+All images copyright and courtesy of Andy Jillson.

 Ty Segall & White Fence was sold out and Ottobar was at max capacity.
 The bar and merch booth were equally busy.
 Ty Segall had several different vinyl albums for sale and a few t-shirts as well.
 After thoroughly scanning over all the vinyl, I wiped away the drool and began identifying my photographic vantage points.
 Once zeroing in on my spots I made my way through the smiling crowd.
 I was pressed firmly up against the stage for the whole show.
 Tim Presley aka White Fence smoked half a cigarette on stage; stomping it out on the floor right before the start of the first song.
 What followed was an electric church service and some of the best photos I’ve ever taken at Ottobar (which is notoriously difficult to do).